jbristowe/writing/the-gold-standard-in-dotnet-development.md

 Windows 10 represents a significant milestone for Windows as a platform for both users and developers.
 Unlike previous versions of Windows, Windows 10 is not confined to the desktop.
 Instead, it runs across a wide range of devices and form factors.
 This includes IoT devices (running on ARM or x86/x64 architectures) and platforms like the Xbox, HoloLens, and Surface Hub.
 For developers, Windows 10 also introduces a new way for creating apps called the [Universal Windows Platform](https://docs.microsoft.com/en-au/windows/uwp/get-started/universal-application-platform-guide) (UWP).

 UWP represents an exciting opportunity as it allows developers to target a rich ecosystem of Windows-based devices through a unified API.
-It achieves a long-standing goal at Microsoft of having one -- and only one -- version of Windows to target.
+It achieves a long-standing goal at Microsoft of having one - and only one - version of Windows to target.
 Through this unified API, developers can now build applications that can run across devices.

 ![](https://i.imgur.com/l9c7npS.png)

 Not all devices are the same.
 Some support capabilities that are unique.
 UWP supports the ability to target these capabilities through Extension SDKs.
-These are device-specific APIs that can be targeted by developers to take advantage of these features.
+These device-specific APIs can be targeted by developers to take advantage of these features.

 In addition to leveraging device-specific APIs, UWP also enables developers to build applications with adaptive controls and input.
 This is a concept known as Responsive Design that's being populated in web development circles.
 This is the ability for applications to work across devices with differing screen dimensions and forms of user input (i.e. Xbox One controllers).